-In addition to online written communication, the project will stay in touch internally via online monthly Consortium meetings, monthly online WP leader meetings, and two annual General Assembly meetings, one of which will take place online and one in person.
+In addition to online written communication, the project will stay in touch internally via online monthly Consortium meetings, monthly online WP leader meetings, and bi-annual General Assembly meetings.
 If possible and determined relevant, an in-person General Assembly meeting might be paired with a living lab workshop, allowing partners to view implementation sites first hand.
 This approach utilizes in person meetings to build connections and share knowledge, while limiting their frequency to maximum three for the entire duration of the project, in order to reduce project climate impact due to travel.